 - 4 cups arugula salad

 - 4 tbsp choice of salad dressing recommend vinaigrette dressing

-- Defrost corn if frozen, drain corn if canned
+- Drain canned salmon and defrost the corn if frozen or drain the corn if canned

-- Then, add the mayo and dijon mustard and mix.
+- Then, add the mayo and dijon mustard and mix well

 - Add oil to a saute pan on medium to high heat.
-Using a 2 oz scoop (or a large spoon), scoop out the salmon mixture into the pan.
-Make sure to not over crowd the pan.
+Using a 2 oz scoop (about 1/4 cup), scoop out even portions into the pan

 - Serve salmon cakes on top of a bed of arugula salad with corn.
 Add any additional fresh veggies to your preference and top it off with your choice of dressing.
 Eat and enjoy!

 If you love this recipe, check out these other recipes we know you’ll love too: